tendermint/tendermint/PHILOSOPHY.md

 reasons which is outlined in this design philosophy document, we should continue to use the cmn.Rand object, with mutex protection.

+Another key aspect of good encapsulation is the choice of exposed vs unexposed methods.
+It should be clear to the reader of the code, which methods are intended to be used in what context, and what safe usage is.
+Part of this is solved by hiding methods via unexported methods.
+Another part of this is naming conventions on the methods (e.g. underscores) with good documentation, and code organization.
+If there are too many exposed methods and it isn't clear what methods have what side effects, then there is something wrong about the design of abstractions that should be revisited.

 ### On concurrency